ciscoheat/simplest-sitegen/README.md

 ## Configuration

 If you need to complicate things, it's understandable, things aren't always as simple as one would like.
-Fortunately, it's not too hard to configure simplest.
+Fortunately it's not too hard to configure simplest.
 Create a `simplest.config.js` file in your project top directory (above `src`), with any of the following properties:

 ```js
 export default {